Seattle Seahawks vs. Jacksonville Jaguars NFL Week 8 Odds, Plays and Insights for October 31, 2021

 Jaguars stats and trends

-- The Jaguars have covered the spread once this season when underdogs by 3.5 points or more (in four chances).
+- The Jaguars have covered the spread once this year when underdogs by 3.5 points or more (in four chances).

 - Jacksonville's games this year have hit the over on two of six set point totals (33.3%).